 - FIG Member Associations need to be made more aware of FIG's activities in standardisation.
-The lead responsibility here rests with heads of delegations to the FIG General Assembly, to communicate with the relevant officers and members of their Member Association; - FIG delegates to Commissions need to be aware of the particular areas of standardisation activity which could affect them; the role here is for FIG Commission officers, both explicitly through their work programmes, and on an ongoing basis in their newsletters and other communications;

-- Similarly, Member Associations need to provide information to FIG's Commissions and the Task Force on Standards (and its successor) as to relevant national standardisation activity, so that FIG can support the Member Association in influencing this activity; - A bank of information should be maintained centrally by FIG, to be called on by delegates; this is currently the responsibility of the Task Force but future organisational arrangements are under consideration.
+The lead responsibility here rests with heads of delegations to the FIG General Assembly, to communicate with the relevant officers and members of their Member Association; - National delegates to FIG's Commissions need to be aware of the particular areas of standardisation activity which could affect them; the role here is for FIG Commission officers, both explicitly through their work programmes, and on an ongoing basis in their newsletters and other communications; - Similarly, Member Associations need to provide information to FIG's Commissions and the FIG Standards Network as to relevant national standardisation activity, so that FIG can support the Member Association in influencing this activity; - A bank of information should be maintained centrally by FIG, to be called on by delegates; this is the responsibility of the FIG Standards Network.